-Craig W. Floyd is the founding President and Chief Executive Officer of the National Law Enforcement Officers Memorial Fund (NLEOMF), a nonprofit organization established in 1984 to honor the service and sacrifice of America's law enforcement officers.
+Craig W. Floyd is the Chief Executive Officer (CEO) of the National Law Enforcement Officers Memorial Fund (NLEOMF), a nonprofit organization established in 1984 to honor the service and sacrifice of America's law enforcement officers.

 For more than 30 years, he has been one of law enforcement's leading advocates—delivering speeches, hosting radio shows, publishing books, writing articles and conducting media interviews.
 His work as a Congressional aide, journalist and nonprofit leader has been widely credited with changing America's attitude toward the law enforcement profession and saving officers' lives.

 Mr. Floyd helped form the Memorial Fund and has served from the outset as the organization's chief executive officer.
 Under his leadership, the National Law Enforcement Officers Memorial was built and dedicated in October 1991.
 Today, that monument stands proudly in our nation's capital as a richly deserved tribute to America's peace officers.
 More than 21,000 fallen law enforcement officers have their names inscribed on that Memorial, dating back to the first documented fatality in 1791.